johnakers/virgil/README.md

 |       |-- slack_spec.rb
 |   |-- spec_helper.rb
 |   |-- virgil
-|-- views
-|   |-- index.erb

-6 directories, 16 files
+4 directories, 19 files
 ```

 Virgil is actually pretty simple.
 He runs out of `app.rb` at the root level. `interpreter.rb` is effectively your controller.
 It parses the message and acts accordingly, telling Virgil how to respond. `slack.rb` is what is doing the leg work in connecting to Slack's API.

-Under `lib` in the `modules` folder is where things are broken out (e.g. `forecast.rb` is relevant to forecasting weather).
+Under `lib` in the `modules` folder is where things are broken out (e.g. `module.forecast.rb` is relevant to forecasting weather, `module.calc.rb` pertains to mathematical calculations and so on).

-See *Adding on / contributing* for ore on this.
+See *Adding on / contributing* for more on this.

 **<a name='started'>Getting Started</a>**

 For now, to get Virgil up and running locally, you're going to need a few things.

-* Ensure that Ruby 2.2.1 is installed.
+* Ensure that Ruby 2.2.1 is installed, this repo runs that locally.
 * You need to set up the bot user on *[your Slack](https://my.slack.com/services/new/bot)*.
 Obviously, name your bot **virgil**.
 Yes, it MUST be virgil.
 <img src='http://i.imgur.com/OquylQM.png' />
 * You'll now see virgil as a team member on [your team directory](https://my.slack.com/team).